rails/rails/guides/source/7_2_release_notes.md

 ### Make Ruby 3.1 the new minimum version

-Until now, Rails only droped compatibility with older Rubies on new majors version.
+Until now, Rails only dropped compatibility with older Rubies on new majors version.
 We are changing this policy because it causes us to keep compatibility with long unsupported versions of Ruby or to bump the Rails major version more often, and to drop multiple Ruby versions at once when we bump the major.

-Now we are going to drop Ruby versions on minor versions, following the recommendation from th Ruby team at the time of the release.
+Now we are going to drop Ruby versions on minor versions, following the recommendation from the Ruby team at the time of the release.

 For Rails 7.2, Ruby 3.1 is the new minimum version.

 ### Default Progressive Web Application (PWA) files

-In preparation to better support creating PWA applications with Rails, we now generate default PWA files for manifest and service-worker that are served from `app/views/pwa` and can be dynamically rendered through ERB.
+In preparation to better supporting the creation of PWA applications with Rails, we now generate default PWA files for the manifest and service worker, which are served from `app/views/pwa` and can be dynamically rendered through ERB.
 Those files are mounted explicitly at the root with default routes in the generated routes file.

 For more information, see the [pull request adding the feature](https://github.com/rails/rails/pull/50528).